How to make web pages accessible

 When to use images on our websites

-Services usually work best without relying on images.
-Give people the easiest path to understanding your message by focusing on writing clear, simple text first.
+Web pages usually work best without relying on images.
+Give people the easiest path to understanding your message by writing clear, simple text first.

-Before you decide to create or use an image, read Using images in online content.
+Before using an image, read Using images in content.

 Make image information accessible to everyone

-Not everyone will be able to see or understand an image on your web page.
-Important information in pictures, maps, charts, and infographics must be understood by those who cannot see it.
+Not everyone can perceive or understand images on your page.
+Important information in pictures, maps, charts and infographics must be accessible to everyone.

-- add a text description and visible caption (if available) to informative images
+- add a text description (alt text or nearby text) to informative images

-- check information in images have good colour contrast
+- check that information in images has good colour contrast

-- check images zoom up to 400% without information being lost
+- ensure images can zoom up to 400% without losing information

-- make sure images resize correctly (don't overflow) on smaller screens
+- make sure images resize correctly and do not overflow on smaller screens

-You must judge whether to treat an image as decorative or informative based on your reasons for including it on the page.
+Decide if each image is decorative or informative based the reason you are including it on the page.

 Learn more about decorative and informative images at Using images in online content.

-Images with important information need a text description so people who can't see it can still understand it.
+Images with important information need a text description so people who cannot see them can still understand them.

 - adding alternative (alt) text to an image